fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 ![System app icon Screenshot](/img/apkgolf/system-app-icon.jpg)

-It goes without saying, but you should **never trust system resources** in a production app.
+It goes without saying, but you should **never trust system resources** like this in a production app.
 This step will fail Google Play validation, and considering that certain manufacturers have been known to redefine the [colour white](https://www.reddit.com/r/androiddev/comments/71fpru/android_color_resources_not_safe/), proceed with caution.

 #### Manifest (5252 bytes, 1% reduction)
 We haven't touched the manifest yet.